EMBOSSING

 DRY EMBOSSING: Dry Embossing, also known as pressure embossing or texturizing, involves running embossing folders with cardstock and/or paper through an embossing machine to apply a design using pressure.

-These can be a great background on a card to add texture.
+Embossing folders can be a great background on a card to add texture.

+HEAT EMBOSSING: Heat embossing involves the use of embossing powders and a heat source, typically an "embossing heat gun".
 Embossing Powder offers a wide array of embossing powders, including clear, super fine, and puff powders, along with various colors and finishes.

 Stamped Images and Sentiments: These powders are used with VersaMark ink and a heat gun to add texture, dimension, and shine to to your craft projects.
 Sprinkle embossing powder over wet ink, tap off the excess, and then melt the powder with a heat tool.
 Ensure embossing powder is completely melted and cooled down before brushing off any excess.